 - Bicycles may only be locked to university-provided bike racks.

 - Bicycles attached to anything other than university-provided bike racks, including but not limited to light poles, ramps, and exterior signage, will be removed and stored for 30 days at the owner's expense.

 - There is a $50 fine for removal of the bike.

 - After 30 days, the bicycle will be donated to a registered 501(c)(3) recognized charity.

-- Residents looking for a bicycle that has been removed from non-approved bike racks may initiate the reclamation process with their Hall Director.
+- Residents looking for a bicycle that has been removed from non-approved bike racks may initiate the reclamation process with NIU Police and Public Safety.

 Solicitation in the Halls

 Vendors or sales representatives may not sell items or take orders for items inside a residence hall or on residence hall grounds.